minio/docs/source/includes/common/installation.rst

 Site Replication
 ----------------

-Site replication expands the features of bucket replication to include IAM, security tokens, access keyss, and bucket features the same across all sites.
+Site replication expands the features of bucket replication to include IAM, security tokens, access keys, and bucket features the same across all sites.

 :ref:`Site replication <minio-site-replication-overview>` links multiple MinIO deployments together and keeps the buckets, objects, and Identity and Access Management (IAM) settings in sync across all connected sites.